Universite-Gustave-Eiffel/NoiseModelling/Docs/Support.rst

 If you are having issues, please `let us know`_.

-We have a mailing list located at: contact@noise-planet.org
+You can also contact us at: contact@noise-planet.org

 .. _let us know: https://github.com/Ifsttar/NoiseModelling/issues.